galafis/uc-davis-seo-capstone/README.md

 ### 📊 Overview

-This project represents the capstone work for the **Google Search Engine Optimization (SEO)**, demonstrating advanced competencies in the field.
-The developed platform offers a complete and functional solution.
+This project represents the capstone work for the **UC Davis Search Engine Optimization (SEO) Specialization**, demonstrating advanced competencies in the field.
+The developed platform offers a complete and functional solution for SEO analysis and optimization.

 **Developed by:** Gabriel Demetrios Lafis
-**Certification:** Google Search Engine Optimization (SEO)
+**Certification:** UC Davis Search Engine Optimization (SEO) Specialization
 **Technologies:** Python, Streamlit, Pandas, Plotly, SQLite

 ### 🎯 Key Features